Trial by Judge or Jury: A Look at the Pros and Cons

 Even though the criminal justice system guarantees defendants the right to a trial by a jury, some opt to have their case decided by a judge instead.
 A bench trial — a case tried to a judge instead of a jury — is decidedly less dramatic and may be advantageous in certain circumstances.

-Last year, for example, three Baltimore police officers arrested in the death of Freddie Gray opted for a bench trial rather than a jury trial.
+In 2016, for example, three Baltimore police officers arrested in the death of Freddie Gray opted for a bench trial rather than a jury trial.
 All three were acquitted.